curcaandrei/wade/openapi/case-studies-and-usage-examples.md

 **Objective**: To suggest events to users based on their hobbies and aversions.

 **Process**:
+- User logs into the application
+- User gives access to data from various providers
 - The user's profile indicates a love for classical music and a dislike for phone communications.
 - The system queries the RDF graph for events matching these preferences.
 - Relevant events are recommended, avoiding those that require extensive phone communication.
+- User provides feedback (optional)
+  - Feedback is used to refine the search

 **Outcome**: The user gets event recommendations tailored to their interests and comfort.